 If the documentation that you have does not meet the postsecondary school's requirements, a school official should tell you in a timely manner what additional documentation you need to provide.
 You may need a new evaluation in order to provide the required documentation.

+The school will review your request in light of the essential requirements for the relevant program to help determine an appropriate academic adjustment.
+It is important to remember that the school is not required to lower or waive essential requirements.
+If you have requested a specific academic adjustment, the school may offer that academic adjustment or an alternative one if the alternative would also be effective.
+The school may also conduct its own evaluation of your disability and needs at its own expense.
 You should expect your school to work with you in an interactive process to identify an appropriate academic adjustment.
 Unlike the experience you may have had in high school, however, do not expect your postsecondary school to invite your parents to participate in the process or to develop an IEP for you.

 The school must also have grievance procedures.
 These procedures are not the same as the due process procedures with which you may be familiar from high school.
 However, the postsecondary school's grievance procedures must include steps to ensure that you may raise your concerns fully and fairly and must provide for the prompt and equitable resolution of complaints.